KyleJosling/QR-Pose-Position/README.md

 4. Get rotation matrix from rotation vectors using cv2.Rodrigues()
 5. Decompose rotation matrix into yaw, pitch and roll angles

 Yaw, pitch and roll follow the aircraft principle axes and the right hand rule.
-Also please note that the blue axis is the X axis, green is the Y axis and red is the Z axis.
-The X,Y,Z coordinates are in cm.
+Also please note that the blue axis is the x axis, green is the y axis and red is the z axis.
+The x,y,z coordinates are in cm.